fpereiro/tnote/index.md

 ## Vnote

+> "Y es música, música, siempre, sí." -- Norberto Napolitano

 Vnote is an alternative and experimental musical notation.
 It is based on the following principles:

 1. **Treat all twelve notes as equal citizens**: Vnote uses a single number to represent each of the twelve notes of the [octave](https://en.wikipedia.org/wiki/Equal_temperament).
 There is no concept of sharps or flats.
 2. **Use the graphical possibilities of the digital age**: the widespread availability of computers allows faithful reproduction of alternate graphical arrangements to express music.
 Vnote uses colors to represent octaves and line widths to express note durations.
 3. **Use the interactive possibilities of the digital age**: a digital music notation allows for interactivity, which can be an aid to learning and memorizing.
-Vnote allows reproduction of individual notes, note lines and entire pieces, to assist reading and to allow exploration.
+Vnote allows reproduction of individual notes, voices and entire pieces, to assist reading and to allow exploration.
 4. **Share music through an open text based format**: Vnote stores music in an open source textual format called tnote, which is humanly readable and writable.
 5. **Stimulate the exploration of approaches to express music**: the standard musical notation is a refined, time-tested and indisputable tool for writing music.
 This project considers, however, that the time is ripe to explore alternatives and improvements to it.
 Vnote is a contribution to this latent potential.